JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-6.md

   + Anti-Viruse Software - Blocks more than viruses.
     - Signature Based - Based on KNOWN patterns.
     - Heuristic Based - Detects UNKNOWN malware behavior.
-  + Spam Filter/Anti-Malware on Mail Gateway - This is a HUGE attack vector, so it stops attacks early.
+  + Spam Filter/Anti-Malware on Mail Gateway - Configure the fulter to block certain domains or email adresses.
+This is a HUGE attack vector, so it stops attacks early.
   + Anti-Malware Software on All Systems - Provides host level protection.
   + Firewalls - Controls traffic based on rules.
     - ACL - Access Control List.
   + File Integrity Monitors - Detects unauthorized file chamges using hashes.
+Anti-virus software typically includes this.
 ## Social Engineering Factors
 * Authority - Claiming power or a certain role to gain compliance.
   + Impersonation - Pretending to be someone else.